kaoz70/flexcms/README.md

 DB_HOST = "localhost"
 ```

-If your sever doesen't have a way to setup environment variables, create a .env file
+If your sever doesn't have a way to setup environment variables, create a .env file
 with the contents of .env.example and set the credentials there.

 ## Admin access